Automattic/jetpack/readme.txt

 **Improved compatibility**

 * AMP: avoid PHP notice on sites using legacy versions of the AMP plugin.
-* Anchor.fm: set post title for new blog post with track title.
 * Dashboard: avoid errors on sites using PHP 8.
 * General: use modern JavaScript best practices for loading scripts.
 * Infinite Scroll: add compatibility for the TwentyTwentyOne theme.